djtersteegc/fujinet-devkit-shield/README.md

 ### Version 1.0

 Mostly tested.
 Standard pin header cable with the SMD MicroSD card connector works.
 Still waiting for DB15 connectors to test that cable configuration and a 4.7uf ceramic cap for audio in line.
 Will also build that one with the micro SD breakout board to verify.
-External pin headers for the buttons and LED's are also untested, but should work.
+External pin headers for the buttons and LEDs are also untested, but should work.
 Equivalent to version 1.3+ (pull-up resistors on the SIO and SD card lines) of the SIO port mounted FujiNet.